sabrinasettle/RogerSkyline-1/README.md

 <img width="375" alt="Screen Shot 2019-11-06 at 9 08 54 AM" src="https://user-images.githubusercontent.com/22520221/68320717-54acb600-0075-11ea-81d5-efd5cce86e9b.png">

-Pretty cool, now I need to edit the policys to be stricter to protect my baby server.
+Pretty cool, now I need to edit the policies to be stricter to protect my baby server.

 Simply protecting but allowing for the ssh to still communicate: